MillaAlex/C-sharpBasics/C#_main_commands.md

 !
 Take care of the files and terminals you're working in!

-- symbol " // " - to leave a comment which does not affect the code

 ## Basic commands
 - Console.WriteLine("text"); - to display something with a new line
 - Console.Write("text"); --> to display something in one line